-If you’re looking for a new and delicious way to utilize sweet potatoes, this savory recipe is for you!
+If you're looking for a new and delicious way to utilize sweet potatoes, this savory mashed sweet potatoes recipe is for you!

 Jump to RecipeFirst Thing’s First…

-Let’s first start by clearing the slate for mashed sweet potatoes.
-This isn’t your grandma’s sweet potato casserole, and don’t even think about putting marshmallows on top of these potatoes.
-There’s no need for brown sugar or maple syrup either.
+Let's first start by clearing the slate for some truly remarkable mashed sweet potatoes.
+This isn't your grandma's sweet potato casserole, and trust me—don't even think about putting marshmallows on top of these potatoes!
+There's absolutely no need for brown sugar or maple syrup here, either.

-This Savory Mashed Sweet Potato recipe is so easy to make and tastes amazing.
-With fresh ingredients like thyme, leeks, and shallots, these potatoes are decadent and full of flavor.
+This Savory Mashed Sweet Potato recipe is incredibly easy to make and tastes simply amazing.
+With fresh, vibrant ingredients like thyme, leeks, and shallots, these potatoes become decadent and bursting with flavor.
+Each bite is a celebration of savory goodness that will elevate your meal to new heights.
+Get ready to impress everyone at the table with this delicious twist on a classic!

 Say Hello to Your New Favorite Holiday Dish!

-I’m going to say something that may be an unpopular opinion but I think I like these Savory Mashed Sweet Potatoes more than regular mashed potatoes.
-Don’t get me wrong, mashed potatoes are great!
-And it’s one of the many things that I look forward to eating during Thanksgiving, but they aren’t a star dish.
-However, this recipe is fit to receive the spotlight at your next holiday dinner.
+I’m going to say something that may be an unpopular opinion, but I honestly think I like these Savory Mashed Sweet Potatoes more than regular mashed potatoes.
+Don’t get me wrong—mashed potatoes are fantastic!
+They’re one of the many beloved dishes I look forward to indulging in during Thanksgiving.
+However, they often play a supporting role rather than taking center stage.
+In contrast, this recipe is truly fit to receive the spotlight at your next holiday dinner!

-To preserve these sweet potatoes, simply put in an airtight container and store for up to five days.
-Like most potato recipes, you won’t be able to freeze them.
-But you’ll be too busy enjoying this recipe to even think about leftovers!
+To preserve these sweet potatoes, transfer them to an airtight container and store in the refrigerator for up to five days.
+Like most potatoes, you won't be able to freeze them!
+Enjoy the flavors and let this savory treat steal the show!

 Vegetable Broth > Water

-We’re going to start by boiling 10 cups of vegetable broth in a large pot.
-By using vegetable broth instead of water, these sweet potatoes take on a much more savory flavor from the get-go.
+We’re going to start by bringing 10 cups of vegetable broth to a hearty boil in a large pot.
+By using vegetable broth, these sweet potatoes will take on a much more savory flavor from the very beginning, enhancing every bite!

-While the vegetable broth is heating up, peel five large sweet potatoes.
-Once the vegetable broth is boiling, carefully place the five sweet potatoes in the pot.
-Then, reduce the heat to medium and cover with a lid.
-Allow the potatoes to simmer in the vegetable broth for 45 minutes before draining.
-The sweet potatoes will come out perfectly tender and ready to be mashed!
+While the vegetable broth is heating up, take the time to peel five large sweet potatoes, reveling in the vibrant color and aroma.
+Once your vegetable broth reaches a rolling boil, carefully place the five sweet potatoes into the pot, making sure they’re fully submerged in the flavorful broth.
+Next, reduce the heat to medium and cover the pot with a lid, letting the potatoes simmer gently in the rich vegetable broth for a full 45 minutes.

 Mashing the Sweet Potatoes

-Here’s the next tip for you, skip the potato masher!
-Unless you want an arm workout, a potato masher is no match compared to a food processor.
-I like to add about 1/3 of the potatoes at a time and pulse for 2 minutes, then use a fork to make sure I’m not missing any lumps.
-Once that section is thoroughly mashed, I add the next third of the potatoes and repeat that cycle.
+Here’s the next tip for you: skip the potato masher!
+Unless you’re looking for an arm workout, a potato masher is no match for the efficiency of a food processor.
+I like to add about ⅓ of the potatoes at a time and pulse for 2 minutes, checking with a fork to ensure I’m not missing any lumps.
+Once I thoroughly mash that section, I simply add the next third of the potatoes and repeat the process until everything is perfectly smooth.

 Finishing the Dish

-Start by slicing half a cup of leeks and one shallot.
-Add them to a medium-sized pan with a tablespoon of olive oil.
-Season with a dash of salt and pepper, then sauté for 5-7 minutes.
+Start by slicing half a cup of leeks and one shallot, embracing their delightful flavors.
+Add them to a medium-sized pan with a tablespoon of olive oil, letting the warmth of the oil enhance their natural sweetness.
+Season with a dash of salt and pepper, then sauté for 5-7 minutes, allowing those enticing aromas to fill your kitchen.

-Finally, add the sautéed shallots, fresh slices of leeks, and candied walnuts to finish the mashed sweet potatoes.
-We use shallots and leeks here instead of the onion because they both have a softer flavor profile than onions while keeps the attention on the potatoes themselves.
-All that’s left to do is serve these mashed sweet potatoes warm and enjoy!
+Finally, it’s time to bring everything together!
+Add the sautéed shallots, fresh slices of leeks, and crunchy candied walnuts to finish off the mashed sweet potatoes.
+We use shallots and leeks here instead of onion because they offer a softer flavor profile that beautifully complements the sweet potatoes, keeping the focus right where it belongs.

 Savory Mashed Sweet Potatoes